isabreen/netflix-demographics-dashboard/README.md

-🔧 What this project does
+🔧 What this project does:
 Loads raw Netflix content data

 Enriches it with:
 Randomized gender, age group, and view counts
 Multiple demographic categories for storytelling